chenyurong22/OpenDALI_EVG/Hardware/README.md

 - Mains switching for controlling the LED AC/DC Powersupply
 - Power limits for the connected PSU: **max 1.2 A continuous** (without airflow), **max 3 A continuous** (with active airflow over the triac)
 - 4-Channel PWM LED Driver (RGBW)

-> **⚠ Galvanic isolation is MANDATORY (decided 2026-06-07).** AC-mains switching of the 250 W load board was tested on real hardware: the LED-power domain **must be galvanically isolated** from the DALI/MCU domain.
-The isolation barrier lives on the **load board** (so the controller stays simple and DALI-bus-powered); the J4 ribbon connector is the controller↔load-board interface that feeds the isolator's input side.
-See the controller's `CLAUDE.md` → *Galvanic separation* for the isolator selection (Route A: bus-powered quad isolator ISO7040/π140E31S; Route B: isolated DC-DC + off-bus isolator) and the DALI 2 mA bus-current budget that constrains the part choice.

 ## Manufacturing